Pittsburgh Judge Sued For Lack Of Virtual Court Access - Law360

 In a virtual preliminary injunction hearing Tuesday, Judge John McVay pressed for some public broadcast of the upcoming March 3 council meeting via Zoom or Microsoft Teams, with the option for citizens to provide up to three minutes of public comment as they previously could at in-person meetings.
 City Solicitor J. Jason Elash said he would speak to city officials, who already used Teams to conduct internal meetings remotely, and Judge McVay continued the hearing until Wednesday afternoon.

-Representatives for court administration and Judge Mariani did not immediately respond to requests for comment Tuesday.
+Representatives for court administration declined to comment.
+Judge Mariani did not immediately respond to requests for comment Tuesday.

 The Abolitionist Law Center is represented by Witold J. Walczak and Sara J. Rose of the ACLU of Pennsylvania and Nicolas Y. Riley, Robert D. Friedman and Jennifer Safstrom of the Institute for Constitutional Advocacy and Protection at Georgetown University Law Center.